aeon0/reactahead/README.md

 }
 ```
 #### onSubmit
 Callback for submit events.
-Submit events are firied if the user submits the input form.
+Submit events are fired if the user submits the input form.
 This can happen by pressing the Enter button while focusing the input field, pressing Enter while focusing one of the suggestions, clicking on one of the suggestions or clicking on the search button.
 The values that are passed to the callback are the original object and an info object.
 The info object contains these values:
 ```javascript
 {
     isSuggestion: BOOLEAN,  // True when user clicked on suggestion or focused suggestion while pressing enter